 Greenwich Peninsula Ecology Park is now over 23 years old and is undergoing a period of major infrastructure works to future-proof the park and maintain it as a high quality nature park for people and wildlife.
 This includes refurbishment and repair of the boardwalks, gatehouse, bird hides, borehole and water circulation systems.

-The outer boardwalk is a permissive footpath but remains closed while we await the outcome of a planning application for major repairs and alterations to help the park cope with the increased density of development in the surrounding area.
-We will update this page with any progress.
+The outer boardwalk is a permissive footpath but remains closed for major repairs and alterations to help the park cope with the increased density of development in the surrounding area.
+We have received planning permission to connect the outer boardwalk to the inner boardwalk via a new bridge that will allow the entire boardwalk network to be open only when the park is wardened – better for wildlife and a better experience for visitors.

 How to get to Greenwich Peninsula Ecology Park